Roni-N/Roni_Nakash-Portfolio/index.md

 # Hello and welcome to my portfolio!
 ------------------------------------------------------------

-### My name is Roni Nakash, and I'm a Data Scientist.

 >In this portfolio, I will share with you some of my expertise in: <br>
 >**Data Science & Machine Learning techniques, Natural Language Processing (NLP) & Text classification, Statistics and more.** <br>